danilo-dessi/SKG-pipeline/README.md

-# SCICERO: A deep learning and NLP approach forgenerating scientific knowledge graphsin the computer science domain
+# SCICERO: A deep learning and NLP approach forgenerating scientific knowledge graphs in the computer science domain

 This repository provides the code used to build scholarly knowledge graphs as described in: